ksphere0013/Corpus-Linguistics-Toolkit-for-Chinese/README.md

 The `preprocessing` module generates token-only data for general corpus analysis, saved in `data/preprocessed/`, and POS-tagged data, saved in `data/pos_tagged/`.

-<sub>POS tagging is included in the preprocessing module because the chosen tokenizer `jieba` (a lightweight and widely used tokenizer for Chinese language) conduct both tokenization and POS tagging through its `jieba.posseg` module at the same time. </sub>
+> *POS tagging is included in the preprocessing module because the chosen tokenizer `jieba` (a lightweight and widely used tokenizer for Chinese language) conduct both tokenization and POS tagging through its `jieba.posseg` module at the same time.*

 The *preprocessed* and *pos_tagged* data can then be independently processed by the analysis modules.
 Analysis results, including frequency tables, collocations, search results, KWIC results, and N-gram statistics, are stored in `data/results/`.